Get ready to make your Sims characters perform more wacky and borderline crazy antics in EA’s upcoming franchise entry – The Sims 5.

 Since The Sims 5 is still in its early stages, we’ll continually update this post as soon as we get the details.

-While you’re waiting for The Sims 5, The Sims 3 and The Sims 4 are both currently available as part of Xbox Game Pass.
-Find out more here.
+Can you play Sims on Nintendo Switch?
+While you’re waiting for The Sims 5, The Sims 3 and The Sims 4 are both currently available as part of Xbox Game Pass; find out more here.
+Unfortunately, The Sims 4 Switch version doesn’t currently exist, and a Sims 4 Nintendo Switch release date hasn’t been announced yet, though The Sims Nintendo Switch seems like a match made in heaven, for both the game and a themed console.